Eye tests for older people

 Being on the register will allow you to access a number of concessions, including free public transport and tax allowances.
 You can find more information about registering your sight loss and the benefits involved on the Royal National Institute of Blind People (RNIB) website.

 Many people begin to experience ear problems as they get older and, sometimes, this begins to hinder their quality of life.
 If you’re concerned about your hearing, it’s best to seek help.
 Hearing tests are free on the NHS and are painless.
-You may wish to ask a family member or friend to accompany you to a GP appointment if you feel anxious about it.

 If you think you may be experiencing hearing problems but you aren’t sure, there are some signs you can ask someone to help you look out for.